KXLF-TV: Early years

 When KXLF-TV signed on the air, it operated from studios on the upper floor of a Pay 'n Save food and drug store on Harrison Avenue.
-In 1956, the Milwaukee Road railroad announced it would vacate its existing passenger depot for a site with more parking and less office space, selling the old depot to Craney.
+In 1956, Craney bought the former Milwaukee Road passenger depot and moved the KXLF stations there after the railroad sought out a new depot site with more parking and less office space.

-In July 1956, the station moved to channel 4 due to concerns that the concurrent operation of channel 6 stations in Butte and Pocatello, Idaho, would result in interference Coinciding with the channel change, the station relocated its transmitter to a site along the Continental Divide.
+In July 1956, the station moved to channel 4 due to concerns about interference with a proposed channel 6 station in Pocatello, Idaho.
+Coinciding with the channel change, the station relocated its transmitter to a site along the Continental Divide.
 The new facility—soon known as XL Heights—increased the station's coverage.
+For a time, channel 4 branded itself "The Continental Divide Station".
 In January 1958, the Z-Bar Network put KXLJ-TV (channel 12) on the air in Helena, serving as a satellite station of KXLF-TV; later that year, a translator was put in service to relay the KXLF-TV signal to Missoula.
-That August, KXLF-TV and KXLJ-TV, in association with KFBB-TV in Great Falls, KOOK-TV in Billings (now KTVQ), KID-TV in Idaho Falls, Idaho (now KIDK), and KLIX-TV in Twin Falls, Idaho (now KMVT), formed the Skyline Network, and KXLF-TV became a secondary affiliate of CBS.
+That August, KXLF-TV and KXLJ-TV, in association with KFBB-TV in Great Falls, KOOK-TV in Billings, KID-TV in Idaho Falls, Idaho, and KLIX-TV in Twin Falls, Idaho, formed the Skyline Network, and KXLF-TV became a secondary affiliate of CBS.
 The Helena station struggled in a lengthy dispute with Helena's local cable television company, which imported the signals of the stations in Spokane, Washington.
 As a direct result, KXLJ-TV was off the air from February 1 to August 6, 1959.